slytechs-repos/jnetpcap-wrapper/README.md

 See [*Javadocs*][javadocs] reference documentation.

 ## Where are the protocols found in v1?
 If you are looking for protocol support, same as it was available in v1, this functionality has been moved to other modules.
-In this way, **jnetpcap** module's functionality is focused on providing accurate modeling of native *libpcap* APIs in java.
+In this way, **jNetPcap Wrapper** module's functionality is focused on providing accurate modeling of native *libpcap* APIs in java.

 For protocols and familiar v1 APIs such as
 ```